Skip to main content

 Why skills matter

-Applying skills in a project
+Install skills in your project

-Install from the Skills pane
+Discover and install from the Skills pane

-Open the Skills pane in your Replit Workspace to browse and install community-contributed skills.
-Select a skill and it’s added to your project’s /.agents/skills directory automatically.
 For example, when building a portfolio site with advanced animations, you might install:

 • GSAP React — Teaches Agent scroll-triggered animations, text reveals, and SVG path drawing